roadrunner-server/roadrunner/README.md

 [![Codecov](https://codecov.io/gh/spiral/roadrunner/branch/master/graph/badge.svg)](https://codecov.io/gh/spiral/roadrunner/)

 RoadRunner is an open source (MIT licensed), high-performance PSR-7 PHP application server, load balancer and process manager.
-It supports service model with ability to extend it's functionality on a project basis.
+It supports running as a service with the ability to extend its functionality on a per-project basis.

 Features:
 --------